A topic from the subject of Crystallization in Chemistry.

 Crystal Structure:

-- Bravais lattice: The arrangement of lattice points in space, describing the symmetry of the crystal.
+• Bravais lattice: The arrangement of lattice points in space, describing the crystal's symmetry.

-- Crystal systems: Seven basic crystal systems based on the shape and symmetry of the unit cell.
+• Crystal systems: Seven basic crystal systems based on the unit cell's shape and symmetry.

 Solid State Bonding:

-- Metallic bonds: Delocalized electrons that hold positive ions together.
+• Metallic bonds: Delocalized electrons holding positive ions together.

 Equipment and Techniques